 - 1 tbs fresh chives, finely minced

-- 1 tbs fresh dill, finely chopped
+- 1 tbs fresh mint, finely chopped

-- Slice 1/4" off the top of each tomato at stem end, then make a small slice on the bottom so tomato can stand without toppling over.
+- Slice 1/4" off the top of each tomato at stem end, then make a small slice on the bottom so tomato can stand without toppling over

 - With either a small melon scoop or a demitasse spoon gently scoop out seeds.
 Invert onto a paper towel to drain excess moisture

-- To prepare filling, mix crab and other ingredients until just combined, making sure not to smash up your expensive crab meat
+- To prepare filling, mix drained crab and other ingredients until just combined, making sure not to smash up your expensive crab meat

 - Fill each tomato with 1 tsp of crab